IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     Console.WriteLine(tokenResponse.Json);

+.. note:: Copy and paste the access token from the console to `jwt.io <https://jwt.io>`_ to inspect the raw token.

 The last step is now to call the API.

 To send the access token to the API you typically use the HTTP Authorization header.